benignware/jquery-vgrd/README.md

     <td>computeHeight</td>
     <td>Function</td>
     <td>
       Hook into the calculation routine by returning a height.
-Arguments provided are: currently processed `element`, precalculated `height`, `containerWidth`, value of `unitRatio`-option and least the `value` of the currently processed vg-pattern.
+Arguments provided are: currently processed `element`, precalculated `height`, `containerWidth`, value of `unitRatio`-option and the `value` of the currently processed vg-pattern.
     </td>
   </tr>
   <tr>